-I will be providing regular updates to you on the Government's response to the coronavirus (COVID-19) outbreak in the light of announcements made yesterday evening by the Prime Minister and Health Secretary.
+I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

-As the Prime Minister stated, we are now involved in a national fightback against the coronavirus, which means we need to restrict certain aspects of our everyday life to prevent the risk of exposure.
+We are involved in a national fightback against the coronavirus, which means we need to restrict certain aspects of our everyday life to prevent the risk of exposure.

-As you will appreciate the current situation is changing daily and I will be posting updates on this page as they are announced.
-If you have specific queries please do not hesitate to contact my parliamentary office on 0161 672 6855/ 0207 219 8091 or at firstname.lastname@example.org.
+As you will appreciate the current situation upon medical advice and I will post updates on this page as they are announced.
+If you have specific queries please do not hesitate to contact my parliamentary office on 0161 672 6855/ 0207 219 8091 or at email@example.com.

 What is Coronavirus (COVID-19)